tlaplus/rfcs/unicode/PROPOSAL.md

     /\ B
 ```
 The final issue has to do with ease of learning TLA+.
-One difficulty commonly reported by students of TLA+ is that many learning materials are presented in the "pretty printed" form, while they are trying to learn how to write TLA+ the ASCII form.
+One difficulty commonly reported by students of TLA+ is that many learning materials are presented in the "pretty printed" form, while they are trying to learn how to write TLA+ in the ASCII form.
 Since it is difficult to directly type unicode symbols, ASCII TLA+ is likely to remain the dominant input form far into the future.
 If unicode TLA+ becomes popular, many example specs will not be in a form which is easily copied by TLA+ newcomers.
 This could make the language more difficult to learn.